Angelk119/M0BusinessDataAnalysis_BautistaAngel/README.md

 ### Conclusion

+  My conclusion to this dataset came to be that white males are majority of the intentional sef-harm cases.
+A way this problem could be solved would be to seek proper help an promote mental health services even further.
   Next Steps:

   1. I would've liked to compare this intentional self-harm data to something like accidents except drugs to compare